pingcap/talent-plan/rust/projects/project-4/project.md

 Until now you have serviced all of your requests, both read and write (e.g.
 "get" and "set"), on a single thread.
 In other words, all the requests in your database are _serialized_.
-Using a digram we are going to repeat through this project, the flow of time looks like this:
+Using a diagram we are going to repeat through this project, the flow of time looks like this:

 ```